tobidwest/SyncLync/README.md

 - 🔒 Manage your account (update email, change password, delete account)

 ## 🚀 Setup

+1. copy .env.sample to .env and change its contents
-1. run docker compose up -d
+2. run docker compose up -d
-2. use application at localhost:8080
+3. use application at localhost:8080
-3. TV frontend at localhost:8080/tv/single-page-application/
+4. TV frontend at localhost:8080/tv/

 ## 💪 Contributing

 Contributions are welcome!
 See open issues and for ideas.